Dog or Cat Teeth Cleanings in Lowell, IN

 A professional dog or cat dental cleaning removes not only the visible plaque and tartar on the teeth surfaces but also the bacteria under the gums.
 This eliminates potential sources of infection to the mouth and other organs and protects your pet from pain and tooth loss.

 Our team looks forward to helping with any questions or concerns you might have about a dog or cat dental cleaning in Lowell, IN.
-Schedule an appointment for a consultation or a dental cleaning today.
+Contact or visit us today for a consultation or a dental cleaning today.
 Call us at (219) 300-2148!